vlandham/captain_z/out/captain_z.md

 The crow was cawing and diving down at the pirates.
 With each swoop, she tried to peck at their hands or heads.
 The two pirates were ducking down and waving their arms, trying to scare off their attacker.
 Captain Z jumped out from behind the boathouse, charging down the dock toward her boat.

-The first pirate stood up as the captain met her.
+The first pirate stood up as the captain met him.
 Before he could react, she had smashed into him with her shoulder.
 He flew backwards and off the dock, splashing into the water.

 The other pirate stood up and started shouting, "Zephyr's here!
 Zephyr's here!"
-Pirates from the other piers heard him calling and started running toward them.
+Pirates from the other parts of the pier heard him calling and started running toward them.

 As he shouted, Muddle swooped again and beaked him hard on the top of his head.
 The pirate raised both hands to cover his head and shouted out in pain.

 Captain Z took advantage of the situation.
-She ran into the pirate as he held held his head.
-Giving him a hard shove, he stumbled and fell back into the cold water.
+She ran into the pirate as he held his head.
+A hard shove made him stumble back over the edge of the pier and into the cold water with a splash.

-The children ran down the pier to join Captain Z on the ship.
+The children ran down the pier to join Captain Z as she got into her ship.
 More pirates reached the pier.
 Their boots pounded on the wooden planks as they ran.

-The captain pushed hard to get the boat away from the dock and then jumped aboard herself.
-She was loosing the main sail as the pirates reached them.
+The captain pushed the dock hard and pushed the Wind Drinker out into the water.
+She loosed the main sail as the pirates reached them.

 #